CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 * With the plate on the magnetic stand, remove 79.5 ul of supernatant from each sample, being careful not to disturb the beads.
 * With the plate on the magnetic stand, wash with 190 ul 80% EtOH for 30 sec, then remove the ethanol.
 * Perform the wash step again.
 * Use a p10 pipette to remove residual ethanol.
-Leave the plate on the stand to dry for 15 minutes.
+Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.
 * Remove the plate from the magnetic stand and add 52.5 ul of Resuspension Buffer to each well, and mix well by pipetting.
 Incubate at RT for 2 min
 * Place the plate on magnet for 5 min.
 * Recover 50 ul from each well and transfer to a new plate.